jhh/sf/ansible/README.md

 # Configuring Development Workstations

 These instructions are used for our student loaner development laptops.
-We install [Ubuntu 16.04 LTS](http://www.ubuntu.com/desktop).
+We install [Ubuntu 16.04 LTS](http://www.ubuntu.com/desktop) and configure using [Ansible](http://docs.ansible.com/).

 ## Installation